 No student has the right to interfere with another student's opportunity to learn.
-To this end, I expect all of my students to act as responsible, socially-skilled adults or they will be asked to leave the class and/or drop the course.
-In addition, please turn off all electronics, including cell phones.
-If you wish to make a call or text a friend, please do so outside of class.
-In addition, the SCC Arts and Sciences Division requires all of its students to read the Division Dean's letter explaining faculty and student responsibilities, as well as the Division's position regarding Academic Integrity and plagiarism.
-Your first assignment is to read the Dean's letter before the end of the first week.
+To this end, I expect all of my students to act like responsible, socially-skilled adults or they will be asked to leave the class and/or drop the course.
+In addition, please turn off all electronics including cell phones and I-pods.
+Since attendance is optional, if you would rather be calling, texting, chatting or listening to music during class time, please do it elsewhere.
+Please see the S.C.C.
+Student Code of Conduct for more information.